 From Trash Incineration to Zero Waste in Maryland

-- Ensuring that organic waste - food scraps, yard waste, compostable paper and plastic products, etc - is diverted away from trash incineration and landfilling to composting can save municipalities money, build healthy soils on farmland, sequester carbon when used in regenerative agriculture practices, and even create new local businesses in communities across Maryland.
+Keep compost out of landfills and incinerators: Ensuring that organic waste - food scraps, yard waste, compostable paper and plastic products, etc - is diverted away from trash incineration and landfilling to composting can save municipalities money, build healthy soils on farmland, sequester carbon when used in regenerative agriculture practices, and even create new local businesses in communities across Maryland.
 HB0264 requires facilities that produce more than 2 tons of food waste per week - which are responsible for over half of the total food waste in Maryland - to keep their food waste out of their trash if there is a composting facility nearby that could accept it instead.
 Learn more and take action on this bill here.
 (Are you part of an organization that would like to support?
 Sign on to this group testimony!)

 - Fighting Climate Change with Food Waste in Baltimore - featuring Mundea

 - Taking Out the Trash in Ocean City - featuring Go Green OC